Shashank7337/Degen-Project/README.md

 To run this program, you can use Remix, an online Solidity IDE.
 To get started, go to the Remix website at https://remix.ethereum.org/.

 Once you are on the Remix website, create a new file by clicking on the "+" icon in the left-hand sidebar.
 Save the file with a .sol extension (e.g., Project4.sol).
-Copy and paste the following code into the file:
+Copy and paste the code into the file.

 To compile the code, click on the "Solidity Compiler" tab in the left-hand sidebar.
 Make sure the "Compiler" option is set to "0.8.26" (or another compatible version), and then click on the "Compile Project4.sol" button.